anywhichway/denodata/README.md

 - `pattern` can be an array or an object.
 If it is an array, it is treated similar to a DenoKV key, except additional pattern matching semantics below apply.
 If it is an object, it is converted into a collection of keys for matching against indexes.

 - If `pattern` is a POJO, the `cname` parameter can be used to treat it like a class.
-If `pattern` is an object and `cname` is not specified, the `cname` the `constructor.name` property of the object, unless it is a POJO, in which case a cross class search is conducted.
+If `pattern` is an object and `cname` is not specified, the `cname` defaults to the `constructor.name` of the object, unless it is a POJO, in which case a cross class search is conducted.

 - The key pattern matching semantics are as follows:

     - A `null` pattern matches all records.
-    - Any element of a pattern key that is not a valid DenoKV key component is treated as a wildcard and for a lower bounds replaced with `UInt8Array([])` and `true` for upper bounds.
+    - Any element of a pattern key that is not a valid DenoKV key component is treated as a wildcard with a lower bound of `UInt8Array([])`.
+Since bounds are non-inclusive, `true` is not the upper bound; rather, the key is extended one element with a value of `UInt8Array([])`.
     - The DenoKV `list` function is called with the pattern(s) to get the initial set(s) of keys.
     - The associated sets of keys are intersected to get the final set of keys.
-    - The final set of keys is filtered to ensure that the keys match the pattern(s) exactly, e.g. functions in the pattern(s) are used to test the key part at the same index.
+    - The final set of keys is filtered to ensure that the keys match the original pattern(s) exactly, e.g. functions and RegExp or special literals, e.g. Dates, in the pattern(s) are used to test the key part at the same index.
     - The values associated with the keys are retrieved from the database.

-- If `valueMatch` is specified, it is used to filter the resulting entries.
+- If the optional `valueMatch` is specified, it is used to filter the resulting entries.
 The semantics are as follows:

   - If it is a function, it is called with the entry value and any return value that is not `undefined` is used as the result.
   - If it is an object, each property in the `valueMatch`, including nested properties, is found in the value and is tested using the literal value, function, or RegExp in the corresponding property of the pattern.
 If a function returns anything other than `undefined` the match is successful and the result is used as the property value.
 If a property value fails the match, the object is discarded.

 - If `minScore` is specified, it should be a number between 0 and 1 that represents the percentage of the pattern that needs to match.

-- `limit` defaults to `Infinity` and limits the number of entries returned.
+- `limit` limits the number of entries returned and defaults to `Infinity`.

 - `offset` indicates how many entries to skip before returning results.